Forgive Me, Eretz Yisrael

 Forgive us Hashem for giving millions of dollars to elect pro-Israel candidates in America, Australia and Canada but not giving even 1% of that money to elect strong candidates in Israel who would turn this country into a strong and proud Jewish state!

-Forgive us Hashem for seeing Israel as a museum – recognizing only the past, but not the present and future.
+Forgive us Hashem for looking at Israel as someone who visits a museum – seeing only the past, but not the present and future.

-Forgive us Hashem for sending our children to learn Torah in Israel for a year – and sometimes two – but never considering letting them live there.
+Forgive us Hashem for sending our children to learn Torah in Israel for a year – and sometimes two – but would never let them live there.